AdobeDocs/campaign-standard.en/help/administration/using/push-technote.md

 ### iOS {#push-ios}

 Adobe will also be upgrading Adobe Campaign Standard for the iOS Push Notification Channel and changing the way we allow Administrators to configure certificates for their iOS applications.
-Administrators will now need to upload the iOS certificates through the Adobe Campaign Standard's user interface.
+Starting 24.2 2024 Winter release, administrators need to upload the iOS certificates through the Adobe Campaign Standard's user interface, in your mobile application properties.

 ## Are you impacted? {#push-impact}